-For All Levels: If an Applicant is unable to perform face-to-face Registration, the Applicant may be represented by a trusted person already Issued a Certificate of equal or higher Assurance Level than the Certificate being applied for by the Applicant.
+If an Applicant is unable to perform face-to-face Registration, either in- person or supervised remote, the Applicant may be represented by a trusted person already Issued a Certificate of equal or higher Assurance Level than the Certificate being applied for by the Applicant.
 The trusted person will present information sufficient for Registration at the level of the Certificate being requested for the Applicant who the trusted person is representing.